PREORDER THE BOOK

 Fiction | Speculative Lyric

 In addition to her debut novel Sift, Alissa Hattman is author of the zine POST (zines + things, 2021).
-Her writing has appeared in Carve, The Rumpus, Hobart, Gravel, MAYDAY, and elsewhere.
-Committed to diversity, equity, and inclusion within higher education, Alissa has taught writing classes and workshops for over 15 years.
-She has worked as a fiction editor, book reviewer, zine librarian, writing group facilitator, and artist-in-residence at several arts centers, most recently Gullkistan Center for Creativity in Iceland.
-Originally from North Dakota, she now lives and teaches in the Pacific Northwest.
+Her writing has appeared in Carve, The Rumpus, The Gravity of the Thing, Shirley Magazine, Big Other, MAYDAY, and elsewhere.
+Alissa holds an MFA in Fiction from Pacific University and MA in Literature from Portland State University.
+She has worked as a fiction editor, book reviewer, zine librarian, writing group facilitator, and has been an artist-in-residence at several arts centers, most recently Gullkistan Center for Creativity in Iceland.
+Originally from North Dakota, she now lives in Oregon where she teaches creative writing workshops and college composition.
 More at www.alissahattman.com.

 If you would like to review Sift, please contact us at edtitors@the3rdthing [dot] press and we’ll add you to our list of Advance Review Copy recipients.